JuliaLang/www.julialang.org/learning/index.md

 ---
 # Books

+- [Julia: High Performance Programming](https://www.packtpub.com/application-development/julia-high-performance-programming) by Ivo Balbaert, Avik Sengupta, Malcolm Sherrington
+ (697 pages; published: November 2016; ISBN: 9781787125704)
+   In this learning path, you will learn to use an interesting and dynamic programming language—Julia!
+This book is a combination and curation of the three separate books by the three authors.
 - [Julia Programming for Operations Research: A Primer on Computing](http://www.chkwon.net/julia) by Changhyun Kwon (246 pages; published: 2016-05; ISBN: 978-1533328793)
     This book aims to teach how one can solve various optimization problems arising in operations research and management science.
 - [Julia High Performance](https://www.packtpub.com/application-development/julia-high-performance) by Avik Sengupta (120 pages; published: 2016-05; ISBN: 9781785880919)